git-lfs/git-lfs/docs/api/batch.md

     * `expires_in` - Whole number of seconds after local client time when transfer will expire.
 Preferred over `expires_at` if both are provided.
       Maximum of 2147483647, minimum of -2147483647.
-    * `expires_at` - String ISO 8601 formatted timestamp for when the given
+    * `expires_at` - String uppercase RFC 3339-formatted timestamp with second
-    action expires (usually due to a temporary token).
+      precision for when the given action expires (usually due to a temporary token).

 Download operations MUST specify a `download` action, or an object error if the object cannot be downloaded for some reason.
 See "Response Errors" below.